EXA-UQ/EXAUQ-Toolbox/docs/cli/user-guides/resubmitting-jobs.md

 ## Using Filters to Select Jobs for Resubmission

 To effectively manage job resubmissions, you may need to filter jobs based on their status.
-Here's an initial set of jobs to illustrate this process:
+Here's an initial set of jobs that will be used in the next few sections to illustrate how this can be achieved:

 ```
 (exauq)> show